-Step #3: use the JEtto app to Automate this process
+Step #3: use AIRFARE WATCHDOG to Automate this process

-Ok, so step #1 and step #2 can save you boatloads on cheap international flights.
+Ok, so step #1 and step #2 can save you boatloads on cheap flights for your trip.

-But wouldn't it be nice if there was a robot that would do the work for you every single day?
+But wouldn't it be nice if there was a service that would do the work for you every single day?

 Other Tips to Find Cheap International Flights